amnn/typed-geomlab-report/report.md

 title: Structural Type Inference in a Functional Programming Language
 author: Ashok Menon
 abstract: |
   In this project we consider a range of extensions to Hindley and Milner's type system that allow us to specify the types found in previously dynamically-typed functional programming languages.
-In particular, rather than simply inferring the types of parameters to composite data structures (The type of the elements in a list structure, for example), we aim to infer the shape of the structure itself as composed of atomic values, cons cells and nils --- In the case of a list, that it is either empty, or is an element, followed by a list containing more of the same type of element.
+In particular, rather than simply inferring the types of parameters to composite data structures (The type of the elements in a list structure, for example), we aim to infer the shape of the structure itself as composed of atomic values, \textit{cons} cells and \textit{nils} --- In the case of a list, that it is either empty, or is an element, followed by a list containing more of the same type of element.
 ...

 ```{.haskell}